Old Fashioned Poppy Seed or Coleslaw Dressing

 Vinegar Based Cole Slaw make with Green and/or Red Cabbage & Carrots if you wish.

-This is a simple dressing to make with just a handful of ingredients, but the flavor is incredible.
-It’s a little sweet, although not as sweet as you might think as you glance through the recipe and has a wonderful tang from three ingredients, the lemon juice, the vinegar, and the last is probably the most important, the mustard powder.
+This is simple dressing with a handful of ingredients, but the flavor is incredible.
+It’s a little sweet and has a wonderful tang from three ingredients, lemon juice, vinegar, and mustard powder.

 Vinegar Based Coleslaw